spotlightpa/poor-richard/content/news/2021-05-12-SPLEXPENSES13.md

 None of those changes was implemented.

 “When I read it, I believed those were very good ideas.
-Wearing my practical hat, I realized the chance of that becoming a reality was unlikely,” former Gov, Tom Corbett, who as attorney general in the early 2000s oversaw the grand jury, said in a recent interview.
+Wearing my practical hat, I realized the chance of that becoming a reality was unlikely,” former Gov. Tom Corbett, who as attorney general in the early 2000s oversaw the grand jury, said in a recent interview.

 Indeed, the legislature’s budget documents, as well as its annual audits, only provide totals for expenses.